surya-sk/theseus-the-descent/README.md

 ## Description
 Theseus: The Descent is a first-person horror shooter made using the Unity Engine.
-Chapter 1 is now out!
+Chapter 2 is now out!
 The game is set in a dark zombie-filled forest.

 There are currently three gun types and three ammo types in the game.
 Flashlight pickups are also available in game.

 ## Installation
-The game is free to download for Windows 10 PCs, Xbox One and Xbox Series X via the Microsoft Store, made possible by Microsoft's Universal Windows Platform framework.
+The game is free to download for Windows 10 PCs, Xbox One and Xbox Series X via the Microsoft Store, made possible by the Universal Windows Platform framework.

 If you'd like an exe file, check the Releases section.
 Keep in mind that the non-Microsoft Store version is LTS and isn't regularly updated.
 And you will lose automatic updates, so it is recommended to get it from the Store.